collinbarrett/collinbarrett.github.io/_posts/2016-01-23-wordpress-vps-build-guide.md

 ### Deprecated

-I spent quite awhile testing and using Google’s [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/) (also available for Apache) to perform optimizations on the front-end DOM contents before leaving the server.
+I spent quite awhile testing and using Google's [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/) (also available for Apache) to perform optimizations on the front-end DOM contents before leaving the server.
 Minification, image compression, etc. are all valuable ways of speeding up page load times, but I was never able to get the benefits to justify themselves in my setups.
-The latency introduced by PageSpeed’s processing outweighed the benefits.
+The latency introduced by PageSpeed's processing outweighed the benefits.

 ### Not Tested